 In 2016 I became Co-Chair of the Future Earth Finance and Economics Knowledge-Action Network.
 With its headquarter in Montreal Future Earth is a global research platform that provides the knowledge and support to accelerate transformations to a sustainable world.
 Launched in 2015, Future Earth is a 10-year initiative to advance global sustainability, build capacity in this rapidly expanding area of research and provide an international agenda to guide natural and social scientists working around the world.

-The main departure point is the new reality of the Anthropocene, in which humanity is altering the biogeochemistry of the planet itself, destabilizing the climate and influencing co-evolution at a planetary level.
-Human perturbation has already overcome four of the nine planetary boundaries (climate change, biosphere integrity, biogeochemical flows, and land system change).
+The main departure point is the new era of the Anthropocene, in which humanity is altering the biogeochemistry of the planet itself, destabilizing the climate and influencing co-evolution at a planetary level.
+Human perturbation has already overcome some important planetary boundaries (climate change, biosphere integrity, biogeochemical flows, and land system change).

-Business (including finance) is the crucial player in the Anthropocene and is mainly responsible for the declining state of the biosphere.
+Business (including finance) is the crucial player in the Anthropocene era and mainly responsible for the degrading state of the biosphere.
 The key problem is the nature, form and scale of business operations.
-The models by which today’s mainstream business and financial institutions operate do not fit the reality of the biosphere.
+The models of today’s mainstream business and financial institutions do not fit in the reality of the biosphere.
 Business models vary, but almost none of them are consistent with the principle of maintaining flourishing life on Earth (including human, non-human and future life).
-The overall goal is to reinvent business and economic models for the Anthropocene.
+The overall goal is to create business and economic models that help to regenerate nature.

 I co-organized an international conference on Integral Ecology, Earth Spirituality and Economics from May 27-29, 2016, in Bodo, Norway.
-The collaborative partners were the European SPES Institute and the Center for Ecological Economics and Ethics of the Bodo Graduate School of Business, University of Nordland.
+The collaborative partners were the European SPES Institute and the Center for Ecological Economics and Ethics of the Nord University.

-My book on Ethical Leadership: Indian and European Spiritual Approaches, edited together with Madhumita Chatterje was published by Palgrave-Macmillan in October 2016.
-25 scholars and practitioners from Europe and India have contributed to the book which addresses issues of human values, ethics, spirituality and leadership in business; in doing so, the authors of this volume create dialogue and interchange between Indian and European cultural traditions.
-Topics include spiritual orientations towards business in Hindu, Buddhist and Christian traditions; the effect of spirituality upon contemporary leadership theories; sustainable business models in India and Europe, and a comparison between Indian and European philosophies of leadership.
-In exploring what India and Europe can offer one another in the development of ethical business leadership, the bookaims to demonstrate ways of achieving sustainability, peace and well-being.
+In October 2016 my book on Ethical Leadership: Indian and European Spiritual Approaches, edited together with Madhumita Chatterje was published by Palgrave-Macmillan.
+25 scholars and practitioners from Europe and India have contributed to this book addressing issues of human values, ethics, spirituality and leadership in business.
+In doing so, the authors of this volume create dialogue and interchange between the Indian and European cultural traditions.
+Topics include spiritual orientations towards business in Hindu, Buddhist and Christian traditions; the effect of spirituality on contemporary leadership theories; sustainable business models in India and Europe, and Indian versus European philosophies of leadership.
+In exploring what India and Europe can offer one another in the development of ethical business leadership, the book aims to show ways to achieving sustainability, peace and well-being.

-In December 2016 Springer accepted a new book series on Virtues and Economics that I edit with Peter Rona (Blackfriars Hall, University of Oxford).
-The goal of the series is to help develop a virtue-based economic theory which connects virtues with the contents of economic activities of individuals, unincorporated and incorporated economic agents.
+In December 2016 Springer accepted our book series on Virtues and Economics that I edit with Peter Rona (Blackfriars Hall, University of Oxford).
+The goal of the series is to help develop a virtue-based economic theory which connects virtues with the contents of economic activities of individuals and incorporated and unincorporated economic organizations.
 The primary context is Catholic Social Teaching but other faith traditions (especially Judaism, Islam, Hinduism, Buddhism, and Confucianism) are also be explored for their construction of virtues in economic action.

 Israel (2017)